What is a personal line of credit?

 How does line of credit interest work?

-When calculating the interest due on a line of credit, you only calculate the interest due based on the amount of money that has been borrowed, not the total credit available.
+When calculating the interest due on a line of credit, you only calculate the interest due based on the amount of money that has been borrowed.

 What is a principal paydown for a line of credit?

-While you can borrow and pay off a line of credit as much as you want, most lenders require that a monthly payment include a principal pay down.
-A line of credit’s principal pay down is usually calculated as a percentage of the outstanding, or borrowed amount.
-The line of credit agreement will state the percentage.
+A line of credit’s principal pay down is usually calculated as a percentage of the outstanding balance.
 A principal pay down could be as low as 2%, but some plans could be much higher, like 10%.

 Suppose you have been approved for a $10,000 line of credit with a principal pay down of 5%.
 At the time of your first statement, you have drawn down $1,000.
 Your principal pay down for your first payment would be $50.
 Of course, this would not be your total payment as fees and interest would be included.
 This would be your principal payment.